-() Censure of the Trustee.

-() Barring the Trustee from attending all or part of a meeting of the Board or a meeting of a committee of the Board.

-() Barring the member from sitting on one or more committees of the Board, for the period of time specified by the Board.

-- 9.7 The Board shall not impose a sanction which is more onerous than the above but may impose one that is less onerous such as a warning or a requirement that the Trustee successfully complete specified professional development courses at the expense of the Board.
-The Board has no power to declare the Trustee's seat vacant. - 9.9 A Trustee who is barred from attending all or part of a meeting of the Board or a meeting of a committee of the Board is not entitled to receive any materials that relate to that meeting or that part of the meeting and that are not available to members of the public. - 9.11 The imposition of a sanction barring a Trustee from attending all or part of a meeting of the Board shall be deemed to be authorization for the Trustee to be absent from the meeting and therefore, not in violation of the Education Act regarding absences from meetings.
+- 8.1 If the Board determines that the Trustee has breached the Board's Code of Conduct, the Board may impose one or more of the following sanctions: - a) Censure of the Trustee. - b) Barring the Trustee from attending all or part of a meeting of the Board or a meeting of a committee of the Board. - c) Barring the member from sitting on one or more committees of the Board, for the period of time specified by the Board. - 8.2 The Board shall not impose a sanction which is more onerous than the above but may impose one that is less onerous such as a warning or a requirement that the Trustee successfully complete specified professional development courses at the expense of the Board.
+The Board has no power to declare the Trustee's seat vacant. - 8.3 A Trustee who is barred from attending all or part of a meeting of the Board or a meeting of a committee of the Board is not entitled to receive any materials that relate to that meeting or that part of the meeting and that are not available to members of the public. - 8.4 The imposition of a sanction barring a Trustee from attending all or part of a meeting of the Board shall be deemed to be authorization for the Trustee to be absent from the meeting and therefore, not in violation of the Education Act regarding absences from meetings.

-9.13 Specific Directives
+9.0 Specific Directives

-9.159.0 The Board of Trustees has authority to issue operational procedures to implement this policy.
+9.1 The Board of Trustees has authority to issue operational procedures to implement this policy.